WordPress maintenance from €99 per month

 How is this different from cheap WordPress maintenance?

-99.9% Uptime SLA target on Active plan
+99.9% Uptime target on the Active plan

 Monitoring and escalation discipline